hohoCode/cgx/README.md

 - This program requires the GPU device to have at least 4GB GPU memory.
 The codes work with Kephler/Fermi/pre-Fermi architecture GPUs.

-- In provided MAKEFILE file, we have:
+- In provided `Makefile`, we have:

 ```
 NVCC =nvcc -arch=compute_35 -code=sm_35
 CUDA_INSTALL_PATH= /opt/common/cuda/cuda-5.5.22